SimoneRemoli/Sync/README.md

 ### :lotus_position_man: The semaphore structure is particularly useful for managing synchronization tasks between processes and threads.

 ### :nerd_face: Using System V technology.

+Semaphores enable processes to query or alter status information.
+They are often used to monitor and control the availability of system resources such as shared memory segments.
+Semaphores can be operated on as individual units or as elements in a set.